yunncheng/MMRL/README.md

 - `base_to_novel.sh` (Base-to-Novel Generalization)
 - `cross_datasets.sh` (Cross-Dataset Evaluation and Domain Generalization)
 - `few_shot.sh` (Few-Shot Learning)
-- Detailed bash scripts in `scripts/mmrl`
+- Detailed bash scripts in `scripts/mmrl` and `scripts/mmrlpp`

 To run the experiments, navigate to the MMRL root directory and execute the corresponding script.
-Make sure to replace `DATA` with the path to your dataset in `scripts/mmrl`.
+Make sure to replace `DATA` with the path to your dataset in `scripts/mmrl` and `scripts/mmrlpp`.
 ### **Base-to-Novel Generalization**

 Run the following command: